perrette/papers/docs/git.md

 from the backup directory.
 E.g. `papers git remote add origin *REMOTE URL*`;
 `papers git lfs track files`; `papers git add files`; `papers git push`.

-If `--git-lfs` is passed, the files will be backed up along with the bibtex.
-Under the hood, bibtex and files (if applicable) are copied (hard-linked) to a back-up directory.
-Details are described in
-[issue 51](https://github.com/perrette/papers/issues/51).
+Under the hood, every save commits a copy of the bibtex file to the backup repository.
+If `--git-lfs` is passed, the attached files are backed up along with the bibtex: they are hard-linked into the backup directory and tracked with git-lfs, together with a copy of the bibtex whose file paths point into the backup (so the backup is self-contained).
+Background in [issue 51](https://github.com/perrette/papers/issues/51).

 Backup occurs in a subfolder of `~/.local/share/papers/backups` regardless of